 Catasauqua, Pennsylvania, in Lehigh county, is 3 miles N of Allentown, Pennsylvania (center to center) and 51 miles N of Philadelphia, Pennsylvania.
-Part of the surrounding Allentown - Bethlehem - Easton metro area, the town is not isolated and is home to some 6,588 residents.
+Part of the surrounding Allentown - Bethlehem - Easton metro area, the town is not isolated.

 Catasauqua and Nearby Attractions

 - Dorney Park and Wildwater Kingdom

 - Eckley Miners' Village

 Things To Do In Catasauqua

 The Biery's Port region and the "mansion district" of Catasauqua are listed on the National Register of Historic Places.
 The George Taylor House, a designated historic landmark, reflects the community's historical heritage.
 Originally a mining village, the Eckley Miners' Village was transformed into a museum in 1971 and now includes a company store, workers' dwellings, and doctor's offices.
 The town is also close to several museums like the Lock Ridge Furnace Museum, Lehigh County Museum, National Canal Museum, Haines Mill Museum, and Allentown Art Museum.
 Opportunities for swimming, hiking, fishing, horseback riding, biking, whitewater boating, and picnicking are available at the Ralph Stover State Park, Beltzville State Park, and Nockamixon State Park.

 Catasauqua Higher Education